Love carrot cake? Then you HAVE to try these carrot muffins! Moist, fluffy, and warmly spiced, they're a delicious breakfast or grab-and-go snack.

 - All-purpose flour, whole wheat flour, and almond flour – Whole wheat flour gives the muffins a whole grain punch, while the all-purpose and almond flours make them moist and tender.

 - Baking powder and eggs – They help the muffins puff up as they bake.
+You can replace the eggs with flax eggs to make these muffins vegan.
+Find instructions in the recipe notes below!

 - Almond milk – Or any milk you like!
 My homemade oat milk would work well here too.
+Feel free to use regular milk if you don’t need these muffins to be dairy-free.

 - Cane sugar – It makes the muffins lightly sweet.
+Brown sugar works too!

-- Walnuts – For crunch!
+- Walnuts – For crunch.
+Toasted pecans would also be delicious.

 - Raisins – They add chewy texture and sweet flavor to these healthy carrot muffins.